Technology

 Tank level monitoring

-Status monitoring for Duncan parking meters and remote parking purchases
+Status monitoring for parking meters and remote parking purchases

 Broadcast Advertising messages for shopping carts